castares/django-blog-app/README.md

     >>> print(get_random_secret_key())
     ```

-    Store the secret key generated on a .env as `SECRET_KEY` file and it will be loaded in the settings.py.
+    Store the secret key generated on a `.env` file as `SECRET_KEY` and it will be loaded by the settings.py.

 3. Create the Database: